Sports & Safety Eyewear

 The difficulty most have with wearing eyewear while playing sports is that they feel they cannot see as clearly, or that it distracts them.
 While some individuals that rarely wear eyeglasses might have problems in this regard, the truth is that most individuals that already wear them would be able to adjust easily if they were to go to an eye doctor or similar specialist to have sports specific eyewear prescribed to them.

 Whether the eyewear is meant to protect from flying objects or from ultraviolet light they are incredibly useful tools.
 An example of both protection and sun protection can easily be made with the sport of golf.
 In golf there are small mobile projectiles being hit with tremendous force.
-While a solidly performing, skilled, golfer will rarely have to worry about such things as flying divots and sand getting in the eyes, a beginner might.
+While a solidly performing, skilled, a golfer will rarely have to worry about such things as flying divots and sand getting in the eyes, a beginner might.
 However, the sun even in the winter can be brutal on the eyes.
 Without proper sunglasses or similar UV protected eyewear a golfer might end up damaging their eyes over time.
 At the very least the glare from the sun will affect their performance and might cause them to need more strokes to complete a course than they would otherwise find necessary.

 Vision and sport go hand in hand.
 Light balancing eyewear that removes glare or allows for clearer vision of the field or court can be incredibly beneficial both indoors and outside.
 When playing basketball indoors at night, the lights can temporarily blind a player if they look up at them at an inopportune time.
 The same is true for outdoor field lights and the sun during the day.